suprajaarthi/Emoji-matching-game-/README.md

 Emoji matching game  in js

+- Methods involved :
+  - Flip the card
+  - Success event
+  - Failure event
+  - Resetting the event
+  - Shuffling the cards

 - To Access the card :
   - Use query selector
   - data-image attribute is used in  Images